emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site uses a highly customized version of artplayer.js. 🟡

 ***
+## RedFlix
+### Score 8/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is fine but has room for improvement. 🟡
+1. The site has watch lists, but they cannot be synced across devices. 🟡
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
 ## Let's Stream
 ### Score: 8/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️